-Trust me, having these parties during my pregnancies was the best way of keeping busy and having fun thinking of creative gender reveal quotes to disclose whether my little baby was going to be a baby boy or a baby girl in a fun way.
+Trust me, having these parties during my pregnancies was the best way of keeping busy and having fun thinking of creative gender reveal quotes and games to disclose whether my little baby was going to be a baby boy or a baby girl in a fun way.
 And I got a lot of cute gender reveal gifts too!

 The most important thing to remember is that this whole thing is for your sake, not the baby’s.

 It’ll make you feel a lot better and a lot more motivated when you begin organizing.

 The 35 Best Gender Reveal Quotes

 The first and most important part is finding the right quote to deliver the news in an original or creative manner.